yh117/CPS_516_project_0/README.md

 ####  12   Memcached

 ##### pros:
- 1. Memcached is a free and open-source distributed memory based K/V database.
+ 1. Memcached is a free, open-source, distributed, memory based Key/Value database.
 [6]
  2. Memcached system is based on a client-server architecture.
 All the servers are in a flat structure, and the clients use a hashtable to determine which server to connect to based on the key of the data.
 The server will use another hashtable to find the corresponding data.
 [19]
  3. Memcached features low complexity and is simple to confiture, extremely stable.
 [16]